-Doctors recommend that infant and childhood vaccines not be delayed — even during the COVID-19 pandemic.
+Even though the pandemic is not over, doctors recommend that infant and childhood vaccines not be delayed any longer.
 They say missing routine vaccinations can be harmful for children as it can leave them exposed to numerous illnesses.

 The American Academy of Pediatricians (AAP) urges pediatricians and families to schedule visits to catch up on immunizations and other vital services — including physical exams and developmental screenings — that were delayed during the outset of the pandemic.